guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 # Conclusion

 Byte pair Encoding is a tokenization method that is in essence very simple and effective as a pre-processing step for modern machine learning pipelines.
-While it can be widely found in multiple productive libraries, its actual implementation can vary significantly from one source to another.
-This article provides an overview of some key implementations of the algorithm that the reader may encounter and provides a high-level intuition behind their design.
-It illustrates the impact that the choice of a data structure can have on the execution runtime of the same high-level tokenization algorithm in a real application that is used everyday by thousands of data scientists and machine learning engineers.
+Widely used in multiple productive libraries, its actual implementation can vary significantly from one source to another.
+This article gives an overview of some key implementations of the algorithm that the reader may encounter and provides a high-level intuition behind their design.
+It illustrates the impact that the choice of a data structure can have on a real NLP application that is used everyday by thousands of data scientists and machine learning engineers.
 The priority-queue / linked-list implementation of Byte pair Encoding has been implemented in the rust-tokenizers library [[15]](#rust-tokenizers), along with other modern tokenization algorithms.

 ## References
 - <a name="bpe"></a>[1] [Neural Machine Translation of Rare Words with Subword Units](https://arxiv.org/abs/1508.07909), Rico Sennrich, Barry Haddow, Alexandra Birch, 2015